shamim8888/scalalab/README.md

 ## Easy and Efficient Matlab-like scientific computing in Scala ##

- Note: Additional downloads are in http://sourceforge.net/projects/scalalab/
+ Note: Updated sources and downloads are in http://sourceforge.net/projects/scalalab/